 Test & learn meets risk-free

 “I’m hugely encouraged by the diversity in revenue flowing through the affiliate channel but there is also real food for thought in some of the external factors that risk squeezing investment.
-It is contingent on us all to be vigilant and for the industry to continue to reinvent itself as it’s done so successfully over the years.”
+It is contingent on us all to be vigilant and for the industry to continue to reinvent itself as it’s done so successfully over the years.
+We are committed to releasing further insights as part of our commitment to investment in affiliate marketing research”.

 A huge thank you to our sponsors, without whom this report would not have been possible, Awin, Moonpull, Rightlander, Partnerize, Tradedoubler and Webgains.
 Also, we’re very grateful to Georg Wolf and Anthony Clements for their guidance, contributions and advice.